artolajon/TV-Show-Scheduler/README.md

 ```
 npm run serve
 ```
-## Usage
-Enter the show you want to rewatch, the number of episodes you want to watch and the date before you want to rewatch.
-The app will then create a calendar with a suggested episode schedule for you to follow.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details